wavemaker/docs/learn/react-native/skeleton-loader.md

 ## Debugging Skeleton Loader

-### Skeleton Loader is not applied to all Components
+### Applying Skeleton Loader to all Components

-Skeleton Loader gets applied to all the [components in a Page](#page-level) when selected at application level.
-But users can change the default behaviour at component level by setting `showskeleton` property as false.
-This will result in a Page where all the components except one have Skeleton Loader applied.
-To avoid this scenario, you can check if any component has the `showskeleton` property set as false in the Markup tab.
+When the Skeleton Loader is enabled at the application level, it applies to all components on all the pages.
+However, users can override this behavior for specific components by setting the showskeleton property to false.
+This means all components will show the Skeleton Loader, except those where this property is disabled.

 For example, the `showskeleton` property value of one of the three button components is set as false in the Markup tab.